-In summary, they key points are:
+In Summary, the key points are:

-We can assure you that Caesarstone surfaces installed in the home are absolutely not harmful to the consumer.
+- We can assure you that Caesarstone surfaces installed in the home are absolutely not harmful to the consumer.
 They are completely safe.

-Exposure to crystalline silica dust and the related risks that may result from such exposure can be reduced and controlled if the proper safety measures are implemented.
+- Exposure to crystalline silica dust and the related risks that may result from such exposure can be reduced and controlled if the proper safety measures are implemented.

-In the ten years since Caesarstone Australia began operations in Australia, we have provided the independent stonemason industry with information relating to the safe handling of our product and what safety measures should be considered to reduce the exposure to silica dust.
+- Since 2008, when Caesarstone Australia began operations in Australia, we have provided the independent stonemason industry with information relating to the safe handling of our product and what safety measures should be considered to reduce the exposure to silica dust.

 Below are answers to some of the most common questions: